SurPun/AWS-Skill-Builder/Module 2 Compute In The Cloud/Notes.md

 # Notes

 - IOPS:

   In computing, the term input/output operations per second (IOPS) is a metric that measures the performance of a storage device.
 It indicates how many different input or output operations a device can perform in one second.
 Storage optimized instances are designed to deliver tens of thousands of low-latency, random IOPS to applications.

+- Payload:

+  Data contained within a message.

+- Amazon SQS queues:

+  Where messages are placed until they are processed.

+- Amazon SNS topic:

+  A channel for messages to be delivered

 ## Lesson 6 - Introduction